Hamstring Pain

 How can I tell if hamstring pain is sciatica?

 Sciatica more often causes pain that travels further down the leg and may include tingling, numbness, or burning.
-Hamstring strains or tendinopathy more often reproduce with local hamstring loading, such as resisted knee flexion, sprint drills, or specific stretch positions.
-A clinical assessment helps confirm the source.
+Hamstring strains or tendinopathy more often reproduce with local hamstring loading, such as resisted knee flexion, sprint drills, or stretch positions.

 Should I stretch if I have hamstring pain?

-Stretching can help in some cases, but aggressive stretching can also flare symptoms.
+Stretching can help some people, but aggressive stretching can also flare symptoms.
 After a recent strain, heavy stretching may irritate healing tissue.
 With proximal hamstring tendinopathy, deep stretching can compress the tendon near the sit bone.
-Gentle movement and graded strengthening often suit better.

 When should hamstring pain be checked?